Enrollment Services receives scholarship announcements along with applications from many outside sources.

 - Pay attention to newspapers and bulletin boards

-The links that follow are examples of where you might start, but none is endorsed by the Financial Aid Office or by The Evergreen State College.
+The links that follow are examples of where you might start, but none are endorsed by the Financial Aid Office or by The Evergreen State College.

 Financial Aid forms may be available in multiple formats.
-Many require use of the Adobe Acrobat Reader.
+Many require use of the Adobe Reader or other PDF viewer.

 If you complete a form on your computer, remember to print it and sign it before submitting by mail or faxing to (360) 867-6576.